 However, horticultural professionals transform this plant into the lucky bamboo houseplant you likely know.
 This form of the plant has slender stalks stems with a few leaves on top.
 The number and arrangement of the stalks vary between plants.

-The stalks may be a few inches or few feet tall.
+The stalks may be a few inches or a few feet tall.
 Additionally, they may be straight, twisted, or curved.

 Although you may think it’s native to China, lucky bamboo plants actually hail from Central Africa.
 You’ll find them in Cameroon and other nearby countries.